Footnotes:

 And it is remarkable how mathematicians and logicians try to avoid any mention of this fact when they talk about Gödel’s proof, for example see David Pierce on Gödel’s incompleteness proof.

-And we can also note that there have been various attempts to gloss over the contradiction inherent in Gödel’s proof, but these can be shown to be not based on any logical argument, see for example True but unprovable? and Man versus Machine.
+We can also note that there have been various attempts to gloss over the contradiction inherent in Gödel’s proof, but these can be shown to be not based on any logical argument, see for example True but unprovable? and Man versus Machine.

 Appendix: The details of the contradiction

 The following is for readers who have some familiarity with Gödel’s paper.
 We will follow a translation of Gödel’s proof that has clickable cross-reference links.
-We will call the system that Gödel uses to create his proof the “Proof System S”, and the formal system that is the subject of the proof P. Gödel’s proposition V asserts that given a primitive recursive number-theoretic relation R, then the Proof System can generate a formal system formula RF that includes in an equivalent form all the relationships between numbers content that the relation R contains, and can also generate a Gödel number r that is the Gödel number of that formal formula RF.
-This is a constructive generation of the number r, creating a correspondence between: (Footnote: Which begs the question, what is the definition of a number-theoretic relation, and why does a formula of the formal system not satisfy it? )
+We will call the system that Gödel uses to create his proof the “Proof System S”, and the formal system that is the subject of the proof P. Gödel’s proposition V asserts that given a primitive recursive number-theoretic relation

-1. the primitive recursive number-theoretic relation R, and
+- the primitive recursive number-theoretic relation

 In his Proposition VI, Gödel defines a relation: